kishank12312/fastfood/README.md

  - View route map between user's location and pickup point
  - View history of all past orders made from your account
  - View invoice for each order made
- - Admin dashboard panel with analytics such as total revenue, graphs depciting sales (with the help of Chart.js), all received orders, and all registered customers.
+ - Admin dashboard panel with analytics such as total revenue, graphs depicting sales (with the help of Chart.js), all received orders, and all registered customers.

 **Additional Dependecies: ** GIS Libraries: GDAL, PROJ and GEOS.
 Installed with the help of heroku-geo-buildpack (https://github.com/heroku/heroku-geo-buildpack)